 Transportation Asset Management Council

 The Transportation Asset Management Council (TAMC) is comprised of professionals from county road commissions, cities, a county commissioner, a township official, regional and metropolitan planning organizations, and state transportation department personnel.
-The Council reports directly to the State Transportation Commission.
+The Council reports to the Michigan Infrastructure Council and the State Transportation Commission.
 Council members are appointed to 3-year terms.
 The Center for Shared Solutions (CSS) is the central data storage agency of the Council and serves as a non-voting member.
 The activities of the Council are supported by the TAMC Coordinator and MDOT.

 Learn more about the council by viewing the brochure.Enabling Legislation